kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 {% include zakviewer.html Name="Xmas Project 2021-12-17" ID="https://scratch.mit.edu/projects/607328364/" caption="Student K also added a flashing Christmas tree to his Christmas Project and text-to-speech when the heart touches the edge." %}

+## Planning for Next year

+We discussed what our next project will be new year, and the kids came up with an interesting idea based on a Minecraft project.
+In this simplified version, two players choose weapons from a spinning wheel, and then battle to win using various attacks.

 </details>